Huntington Man Sentenced to Prison for Federal Gun Crime

 For Immediate Release

 U.S. Attorney's Office, Southern District of West Virginia

-HUNTINGTON, W.Va. – Marshall Lee Graves II, 38, of Huntington, was sentenced today to six years and four months in prison, to be followed by three years of supervised release, for being a felon in possession of a firearm.
+HUNTINGTON, W.Va. – TJ Jazz Cremeans, 21, of Huntington, was sentenced today to one year and two months in prison, to be followed by three years of supervised release, for theft of firearms from a federal firearms licensee.

 United States Attorney Will Thompson made the announcement and commended the investigative work of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Huntington Police Department.

 United States District Judge Robert C. Chambers imposed the sentence.
-Assistant United States Attorney Courtney L. Cremeans prosecuted the case.
+Assistant United States Attorney Troy D. Adams prosecuted the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
-Related court documents and information can be found on PACER by searching for Case Nos.
-3:21-cr-181.
+Related court documents and information can be found on PACER by searching for Case No. 3:22-cr-213.